-A two-factor repeated-measures ANOVA was then run where the factors were group (dyslexic and typical readers) and facial orientation (upright and inverted), and the dependent measure was the percentage of correct trials (see Figure 3).
-There was a main effect of group, F(1, 18) = 10.25, p = .005, $\eta_p^2 = 0.36$.
-The facial recognition abilities of dyslexics were in general lower (M =61.8%) than those of typical readers (71.7\%).
-As expected, there was also a main effect of facial orientation, F(1, 18) = 78.17, p = 5.7×10^{-8} , $\eta_p^2 = 0.81$, where people in general found it harder to recognize inverted (M = 59.9%) than upright faces (M = 73.7%).
-The interaction between the two factors was not significant, F(1,18) = 0.30, p = .59, $\eta_p^2 = 0.02$.
+A two factor repeated measures ANOVA was then run where the factors were group (dyslexic and typical readers) and facial orientation (upright and inverted) and the dependent measure was the percentage of correct trials (figure 3).
+There was a main effect of group (F(1,18) = 10.25, p = 0.005, η_p^2 = 0.36).
+The facial recognition abilities of dyslexics were in general lower (M: 61.8%) than those of typical readers (71.7%).
+As expected, there was also a main effect of facial orientation (F(1,18) = 78.17, p = 5.7 x 10^{-8} , η_p^2 = 0.81) where people in general found it harder to recognize inverted (M: 59.9%) than upright faces (M: 73.7%).
+The interaction between the two factors was not significant (F(1,18) = 0.30, p = 0.59, η_p^2 = 0.02).
 In other words, the strength of the face inversion effect did not significantly differ between dyslexics and typical readers.

 Our main analysis indicated that dyslexics in general found it harder than the typical readers to recognize faces, but that the holistic processing of faces, as measured by the face inversion effect (but see Richler et al., 2011), was equivalent in the two groups.
-The CFMT, however, consists of four stages: (a) practice (not analyzed), (b) identical images (c) novel images, and (d) novel images with noise.
-The faces in the second stage could potentially be identified with a low-level image-based strategy but higherlevel shape or face processing would in all likelihood also be helpful.
+The Cambridge Face Memory Test, however, consists of four stages: 1) Practice (not analyzed), 2) identical images, 3) novel images, and 4) novel images with noise.
+The faces in the second stage could potentially be identified with a low-level image-based strategy but higher-level shape or face processing would in all likelihood also be helpful.
 The to-be-recognized faces in the third stage are novel photographs of the studied faces taken under different lighting conditions or shown from a different viewpoint.
-This stage therefore requires higher level shape processing where superficial sim-
+This stage therefore requires higher level shape processing where superficial similarities or differences between faces have to be ignored.
+Faces in the fourth stage are also novel images of the studied faces, but these images are degraded with the addition of Gaussian noise.
+A low-level image-based strategy is unlikely to be of much use under such conditions.
+Performance in the third and fourth stages of upright facial recognition appears to a large extent to depend on the same abilities